epam/edp-keycloak-operator/docs/api.md

         <td><b>frontendUrl</b></td>
         <td>string</td>
         <td>
-          Set the frontend URL for the realm.
+          FrontendURL Set the frontend URL for the realm.
 Use in combination with the default hostname provider to override the base URL for frontend requests for a specific realm.<br/>
         </td>
         <td>false</td>
       </tr><tr>